acato-plugins/branded-social-images/readme.txt

 # Rich social images with just a few clicks.
 This plugin creates rich social images to match with your company’s style.
 Including a company logo and title.
 The images can either be auto-generated for the entire site or you have the option to overrule this per page/post.
-# Works with every post-type in WordPress!
+# Works with every (public) post-type in WordPress!
 For more information, visit our [website](https://clearsite.nl/branded-social-images/ "Our webpage about Branded Social Images")

 == Installation ==